Rehabilitation can help you recover more completely and more quickly following an accident

 This means that rehabilitation can be a key factor in getting an injured person back to the state they would have been in were it not for the accident.

-Where rehabilitation has to be paid for, the cost can generally be recovered as part of the compensation, provided it is reasonable.
+Where rehabilitation has to be paid for, the cost can generally be recovered as part of your compensation, provided it is reasonable.

 When is rehabilitation appropriate?